Tuesday, April 3, 2007

 Real-life events that are broadcast through no more than a physical corpus in the perceptual vicinity of other physical beings un-mediated sensoria are peripheral to celebrity.
 (How many words does it take to describe 'plain reality'?
 Unaffected by media?)
 Celebrity happens 'online'.
 Kilroy was never here, only his name chalked on countless shipping crates and box cars.

 Ironically, my mind offers a simple example from a made-for-tv movie.
 Made-for-TV movies are themselves a form of reality encased in another: a movie not designed to be played in theaters but broadcast through the airwaves into television sets tuned to a national network.
 More confusing terms: air waves, national network... a reader will know, roughly, what these mean.
+Their reality is vindicated by the roughness of their understanding, for while we all know roughly what is meant by reality, specifically, we cannot say.

 The made-for-TV movie has a scene where Willy Nelson tells the young hero, "This is just you and me talking, right here, right now."